 Depending on breed purity and food, we found several types of hams:

 Traditionally, Iberico pigs were raised in ‘dehesas’, pasture areas typical of Western Spain and consisting of Mediterranean forest with a predominance of trees of the variety Quercus (holm oaks, cork oaks ...).
-These forests have been maintained and exploited by man during centuries for farming cattle, of which Iberico pig and fighting bull stand out.
+These forests have been maintained and exploited by man for centuries for farming cattle, of which Iberico pig and fighting bull stand out.
 The dehesas are located mainly along the border of Spain and Portugal from Salamanca to Huelva.

 As the feeding of these animals is key to the end product, the Ministry of Agriculture maintains a registry of the existing dehesas in Spain in order to control the number of heads that can be raised on each of them based on its tree density.
 To ensure that pigs only gain weight by eating acorns, a limit of 1.25 heads per hectare of pasture (1 head per 2 acres) is established.

 In recent years, Iberico ham has become very popular thanks to the fact that it has been possible to raise these animals indoors and breed with white pigs, which are more productive (bigger and heavier hams).
 Obviously, this has resulted in lower prices in exchange for a loss of taste and dietary properties.

 The Ministry of Agriculture maintains a ‘Genealogy Book’, which registers all Iberico cattle to trace and guarantee breed purity and avoid inbreeding.